College of Arts and Sciences

 Doctoral Degree Requirements

 Doctoral students must complete their degree requirements within five calendar years from the time the preliminary examination is passed.
 No student may register for dissertation hours prior to the point of the term in which the preliminary exam was passed.
 Dissertation hours may be added retroactively during the term in which the preliminary exam is passed, provided that an Admission to Candidacy Form has been filed with the Registrar during the same semester.
-Retroactive changes are only permitted if the preliminary exam is passed by the mid-point of the semester.
-See the “Academic Calendar” in the Registration Guide for semester-specific deadlines.
+Retroactive changes are only permitted if the preliminary exam is passed by the end of the 7th week of the semester.
+See the "Academic Calendar" in the Registration Guide for semester-specific deadlines.
 A minimum of twenty-four dissertation hours is required for completion of the doctoral degree.
-Students admitted to candidacy must register for a minimum of two dissertation hours each term in which any work is being done on the dissertation, even after the minimum of twenty-four dissertation hours has been met.
+Students admitted to doctoral candidacy must register for a minimum of two dissertation hours each term in which any work is being done on the dissertation, even after the minimum of twenty-four dissertation hours has been met.
 Students who are off campus must also register for at least two semester hours of dissertation each term in which they receive faculty supervision or make use of university resources.

 To meet the Scholarly Engagement requirement, doctoral students should interact with faculty and peers in ways that may include enrolling in courses, attending seminars, symposia, and conferences; engaging in collaborative study and research beyond the university campus; and utilizing the library, laboratories, and other facilities provided by the University.
 The goal is to prepare students to be scholars who can independently acquire, evaluate, and extend knowledge, as well as develop themselves as effective communicators and disseminators of knowledge.
 The purpose of the Scholarly Engagement requirement is to ensure that doctoral students are active participants in the scholarly community.
 Each academic unit with a doctoral program should include a program-specific statement in its Graduate Handbook describing how its students can meet the Scholarly Engagement requirement.

 Effective with all committees appointed after August 24, 2009, the PhD supervisory committee must meet the new minimum university standard of four members with Graduate Faculty Status (GFS).
 Included among these four members will be the University Representative who must hold not only GFS, but also be a tenured faculty member.
-Annually, this committee will assess in writing the progress of the student, making copies of its report available to the Dean of the Graduate School, the department chair, and the student’s academic dean (Dean of the College of Arts and Sciences).
-Within a week of the dissertation defense, the University representative must file with the Dean of the Graduate School and the student’s academic dean (Dean of the College of Arts and Sciences) a report on the dissertation and adherence to University procedures governing the defense.
+Annually, this committee will assess in writing the progress of the student, making copies of its report available to the Dean of the Graduate School, department chair, and the student's academic dean (Dean of the College of Arts and Sciences).
+Within a week of the dissertation defense, the University representative must file with the Dean of the Graduate School and the student's academic dean (Dean of the College of Arts and Sciences) a report on the dissertation and adherence to University procedures governing the defense.

 Final Term Registration